cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

 ```

-In cloudfoundry environment, we will be using the port provided to us as part of the environment variables, VMC_APP_PORT, rather than any hard coded port number.
-Below is the code for that
+In the Cloud Foundry environment, you will be using the port provided as a part of the environment variables, VMC_APP_PORT, rather than any hard coded port number.
+Find the code for it here.

 ``` javascript